 Choose a sponsoring organization: There are many different organizations that sponsor DAFs, including community foundations, financial institutions, and charitable organizations.
-It is important to choose a reputable organization that aligns with the donor’s charitable goals.
+Choosing a reputable organization that aligns with the donor’s charitable goals is important.

-Groundswell is a flexible choice for small to enterprise-sized businesses looking to provide a charitable giving platform for its employees.
+Groundswell is a flexible choice for small to enterprise-sized businesses looking to provide a charitable giving platform for their employees.

 Learn to open a DAF account with Groundswell.

 Make a contribution: The donor can make a contribution to the DAF using cash, securities, or other assets.
 The donor will receive an immediate tax deduction for the contribution.